29.01.2026: New AI & ML research positions available at HAIML!

 We are looking for student assistants for our AI-related research projects.
 Please contact sebastian.bader (at) uni-rostock.de

-BSc, MSc and Pre-Thesis at MMIS Topics
+BSc, MSc and Pre-Thesis at HAIML Topics

 We offer various interesting and challenging topics for theses in the scope of - Artificial Intelligence in general